svigild/QuotesGenerator/README.md

-# Quotes Generator App made with React
+# 📖 Quotes Generator App made with React

 I have made this project for the freeCodeCamp "Front End Development Libraries" course.
 It has been quite difficult for me since it's my first React project but I have learned a lot.
 This framework looks so usefull and it will make my websites better.
-I can't wait to learn more about it :)
+I can't wait to learn more about it 😀

-You can also try it for free on the following link: https://svigild.github.io/QuotesGenerator/
+You can also try it for free on the following link ➡️ https://svigild.github.io/QuotesGenerator/

 These are some of the random quotes of my project: